Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: Scheduling Policies

-In the case where $A_k(t)= A_k^p(t)+1$, there is no advantage regarding the \ac{AoI} to transmit an old packet because after one slot the \ac{AoI} of the received packet will be $A_k(t+1)=A_k^p(t)+1=A_k(t)$.
-Therefore, in this case, we discard the packet in the cache, and then the options are either to sample and transmit a fresh packet w.p. $u_k'$ or to remain silent $1-u_k'$.

 In order to select a set of decision probabilities that satisfies the constraints while minimizing the average cost, we need to derive the average cost and the average \ac{AoI} as function of those probabilities.
 Here, we focus on the case of a single user.
 However, the same methodology is applied for each user independently in a multiple-user scenario.
 For the sake of the presentation, we omit the subscript $k$ without sacrificing clarity.
 In order to obtain the expression for the distribution of the \ac{AoI} and the average \ac{AoI}, we model the evolution of the \ac{AoI} at the receiver, $A_t=A(t)$, and the evolution of the waiting time in the cache, $A_t^p=A^p(t-1)+1$, as one two dimensional \ac{DTMC}.
 The transition to the next state depends on the current state, i.e., $(A_t^p, A_t)$, on the decision of the scheduler, and on the decision of the scheduled user.
-The \ac{DTMC} $\{(A_t^p, A_{t})\}$ is described by the following transition probability, $\forall i,j,m,l$

-Note that we do not need to include the state of the cache in the Markov chain because the values of $A^p_{t}$ and $A_t$ can indicate us whether the cache has a packet or not.
+The \ac{DTMC} $\{(A_t^p, A_{t})\}$ is described by the following transition probability, $\forall i,j,m,l, P_{(i,j)\rightarrow (m,l)} = \Pr\left\{ A^p_{t+1} = m, A_{t+1}=l\text{ }|\text{ }A_t^p=i, A_t = j \right\}\text{.}$ Note that we do not need to include the state of the cache in the Markov chain because the values of $A^p_{t}$ and $A_t$ can indicate us whether the cache has a packet or not.
 For example, if $A_t^p=A_t$, we know that in the begining of time slot $t$, we have a successful transmission.
 Therefore, the cache of the user is empty after the successful transmission and the only options are either to sample and transmit or remain idle.
 The transition to each state depends on the events happened in the previous slot.
 The events are: i) the decision of the scheduler, ii) the decision of the scheduled user, if there is any, iii) the outcome of the transmission.
-We categorize the states according to the values of $A_t^p$ and $A_t$ below.\\ \underline{If $i\leq j-1$, $j< M$, $i<M-1$}:

-In this case, there is a packet in the cache sampled during the previous slots, i.e., $Q(t)=1$.
-The transition probabilities are described below:
+We categorize the states according to the values of $A_t^p$ and $A_t$ below.\\ \underline{If $i\leq j-1$, $j< M$, $i<M-1$}: In this case, there is a packet in the cache sampled during the previous slots, i.e., $Q(t)=1$.
+The transition probabilities are: